-When an animal reaches full certification status, the registry will issue an official registration certificate to the owner.
+When an animal reaches full certification status, the registry will issue an official registration certificate to the owner upon application.
 This certificate will be the property of the owner until surrendered for transfer to the registry office.

-E Transfer of Ownership
+F Transfer of Ownership